TiiJeiJ8/Turtle-Can-Draw/README.md

     Trying to increase drawing speed and keep learning.

 Versions:
+V1.0.5 (28.11.2024):
+    the UI design is optimized to improve the user experience.
+Algorithm logic is optimizing.

 V1.0.4 (28.11.2024):
     Add more restrictions to optimize drawing logic(Optimize the logic of skipping for white pixels, drawing logic and turtle screen setup)

 V1.0.3 (28.11.2024):
     Temporarily remove multiple tortoise synchornization drawing and add restrictions to optimize drawing logic.